Important announcement

 Council has therefore developed a Schools Access Hierarchy which

 sets out the preferred order in which journeys are made to schools and includes options that can be used by the Council to help facilitate safe parking.
-The Schools Access Hierarchy is shown below,

 The Council is committed to working with partners such as Sustrans Scotland to work in schools with pupils and teachers to encourage a positive active travel culture for journeys to schools and everyday journeys outside of school.
 This includes continuing the work the iBike officers do in local schools. iBike projects work in schools to get more young people cycling more often, and to encourage more active travel to school.
 Officers deliver a tailored programme of activities designed to bring about long-term behavioural change.